Part 2: Choosing an Organic Standard

 Labels you can use

 Certification under this standard allows personal care products to make a “contains organic ingredients” claim.
-Your product’s packaging can also feature the NSF International label alongside the certifying agent’s label, Oregon Tilth, to assure customers the product has been evaluated and holds up to organic standards.
+Your product’s packaging can also feature the NSF International label alongside the certifying agent’s label, Oregon Tilth in our case, to assure customers the product has been evaluated and holds up to organic standards.

 Wholefoods Recognizes the Importance of NSF/ANSI 305

-Back in 2010, Joe Dickson, the Global Quality Standards Coordinator at Whole Foods Market and a member of the National Organic Standards Board, stated that Whole Foods Market will require any personal care product sold in their store making a “contains organic ingredients” claim to be certified through the NSF/ANSI 305 standard (The Official Whole Foods Market Blog).
-Dickson explained the importance of Whole Foods Market’s decision in enforcing the NSF/ANSI 305 standard in this statement: “This will make it easier for shoppers to trust organic labels in our stores, and help the organic personal care products’ market evolve and grow” (Dickson).
+Wholefoods is a proponent of this new standard, and we are sure to see others.
+Back in 2010, Joe Dickson, the Global Quality Standards Coordinator at Whole Foods Market and a member of the National Organic Standards Board, stated that Whole Foods Market will require any personal care product sold in their store making a “contains organic ingredients” claim to be certified through the NSF/ANSI 305 standard.
+Dickson explained the importance of Whole Foods Market’s decision in enforcing the NSF/ANSI 305 standard in this statement: “This will make it easier for shoppers to trust organic labels in our stores, and help the organic personal care products’ market evolve and grow” (Dickson)**.

 Two organic standards are available for your product, but only one of them was designed with personal care product in mind.
 It’s important to understand the differences of these two standards since they impact how and when you can bring product to market.
 Being an organically certified manufacturer for years, BPI Labs stands ready to help you organically certify your personal care product.